-This interdisciplinary program connects three unique elements: Outdoor Bound Canada’s proven record in delivering high school credits through outdoor education, access to the works of celebrated Canadian author Joseph Boyden, and Camp Onakawana - whose proprietor William Tozer was the source of inspiration for Boyden’s critically acclaimed novel, Through Black Spruce.
+This interdisciplinary program connects three unique elements: Outward Bound Canada’s proven record in delivering high school credits through outdoor education, access to the works of celebrated Canadian author Joseph Boyden, the vast wilderness area of lakes and rivers in Temagami, Ontario.

-This program aims to unite both Indigenous and non-Indigenous students by promoting better understanding, and thus students will leave the program with a greater connection to ones-self, to the land, and to each other.
+This program aims to unite both Indigenous and non-Indigenous students by promoting better cultural awareness and deepening connections between Canadian youth.
+Students will leave the program with a greater connection to themselves, to the land, and to each other.

 The preliminary five days of the course are spent at the Evergreen Brickworks where the foundation for the course will be set.
 Students will get to know each other, develop as a team, and understand the course expectations.
 During this portion of the course the students will develop their outdoor skills through an overnight journey to Toronto Island.

 Students will then travel to Temagami, ON by bus where they will embark on an expedition across these traditional hunting and trapping grounds.
 Temagami is filled with old growth forests and abundant with lakes and rivers to explore.
 Students may learn fishing and trapping, storytelling, map reading and more.
 Students will then travel back to Toronto by bus.

 After returning to Toronto the students will continue the course at the Brickworks for the final three days of the course.
 During this time the students will complete all components of the course, including developing a presentation about their experience.

 Grade 12 Interdisciplinary Studies Credit: This course can be taken as a University Preparatory Credit (IDC4U) or Open (IDC40) Curriculum Strands: Contemporary Aboriginal Voices, Healthy Active Living, and Writer’s Craft.

 THIS COURSE IS SUBJECT TO AN $95 APPLICATION FEE.